Travel Friendly Cameras

 Again, it’s small enough to slide into your pocket, measuring just 3.7 x 5.1 x 4.7 inches.
 It weighs in at approx. 1.4 pounds.

 It has a 3-inch fixed rear LCD panel that is very clear at 1,040k dots and sensitive to touch.
-Just tap the place on the screen (like you do with your smartphone) to set your focus point or navigate the camera’s menus.ir?t=every00c 20&language=en US&l=li2&o=1&a=B01MS16V42
+Tap the screen as you would with your smartphone to set your focus point or navigate the camera’s menus.ir?t=every00c 20&language=en US&l=li2&o=1&a=B01MS16V42

 WiFi connectivity works well for transferring your pictures.
-You can also download the Panasonic Image app (for free) to copy photos from the camera to your phone.
+You can also download the Panasonic Image app (free of charge) to transfer photos from your camera to your phone.
 Then you can edit and share your favorite shots.
-Like all of the best cameras, you’ll find micro HDMI and micro USB ports on the body of the FX80, which charge the camera.
+Like all the best cameras, the FX80 features micro HDMI and micro USB ports on its body, which are used for charging the camera.

-On a single charge, you can take approximately 330 shots using the rear LCD or about 240 images when using the EVF.
+On a single charge, you can take approximately 330 shots using the rear LCD or about 240 images when using the electronic viewfinder (EVF).

 And if you want to take more than that, plug in your USB power bank for unlimited snapping.

 Regarding the video, you get a 4K resolution at a fixed 30fps frame rate.
-You also have the option to shoot videos at 1080p and 720p if you so wish.
+You also have the option to shoot videos at 1080p or 720p, if you wish.

 With nearly three thousand reviews, a 4.5-star review, and a price under $300 on Amazon (at the time of writing), you can’t go far wrong with this perfect Zoom travel camera.

-Best point and shoot – Canon SX740 HS Point and Shoot
+Best point and shoot for travel – Canon SX740 HS Point and Shoot

-You can easily capture your precious moments with the following entry on my list, the Canon SX740 HS Point and Shoot.
+You can easily capture your precious moments with the Canon SX740 HS point-and-shoot camera, as listed below.

 Canon Cameras US Point and Shoot Digital Camera with 3.0″ LCD, Black (2955C001)